Aloha! So you’re going to Maui? Let me give you a few tips for what to wear in Maui and what to pack before your trip.

 - Waterproof cell phone case – to protect from sand and water

 - Sunscreen – This can’t be said enough.
-Protect your skin from the tropical heat and check that your sunscreen is Hawaii safe.
+Protect your skin from the tropical heat and check that it is reef-safe sunscreen.
 Many have been banned due to destroying the coral reef.

 - Portable cell charger – When you are on the go, you do not want to worry about a dead phone